eetnaviation/infratextadventurereboot/README.md

   - business DEVELOPMENT NOT STARTED
   - business2 DEVELOPMENT NOT STARTED
   - officeblackout DEVELOPMENT NOT STARTED
-  - tails DEVELOPMENT NOT STARTED
+  - rails DEVELOPMENT NOT STARTED
   - tenements DEVELOPMENT NOT STARTED
   - river DEVELOPMENT NOT STARTED
   - villa DEVELOPMENT NOT STARTED